 Instead, miners will be incentivised to continue validating transactions through the reward of transaction fees paid by users.
 Given how big the Bitcoin network is poised to be at that point, on-chain transaction fees will be high, rewarding miners for continuing to support the network.

-Historically, the price of bitcoin always rose significantly after a halving event, but not immediately.
+Historically, the price of Bitcoin always rose significantly after a halving event, but not immediately.

 A close look at the past three halving events shows that a significant price rise usually begins after six to twelve months.
-Also, before a halving event, the price of bitcoin tends to rise as investors anticipate a price rally post-halving.
+Also, before a halving event, the price of Bitcoin tends to rise as investors anticipate a price rally post-halving.

-But whether a price rise will occur during the next halving is not certain as the circumstances surrounding these events are not the same.
+However, whether a price rise will occur during the next halving is not certain as the circumstances surrounding these events are not the same.

 Halving is one of the core economics attracting investors to Bitcoin.
-This is because, unlike fiat currencies that are bound to be inflationary due to their ever-increasing supply, bitcoin is capped at a maximum supply and halvings reduce its inflation rate.
+This is because, unlike fiat currencies that are bound to be inflationary due to their ever-increasing supply, Bitcoin is capped at a maximum supply and halvings reduce its inflation rate.

-Generally, the Bitcoin halving is considered a good economical model as it creates disinflationary pressure on the digital currency, helping it to increase in value over time (provided demand for Bitcoin continues to grow).
+Generally, the Bitcoin halving is considered a good economic model as it creates disinflationary pressure on the digital currency, helping it to increase in value over time (provided demand for Bitcoin continues to grow).